8 Days / 7 Nights

 • Scheduled flights.

-• 6 nights in a hotel with breakfast.
+• 7 nights hotel accommodation with breakfast.

 • 1 lunch en route.